Japanese Netflix Shows You Can Watch With English Subtitles

 ゴッドファーザーズ Tokyo Godfathers

-Without a fantastical anime elf, epic robot battle or highschool-uniform-clad romance in sight, “Tokyo Godfathers” is grounded in a gritty realism as it dives into the underbelly of Tokyo society.
-Gin, a middle-aged gambling addict and alcoholic, transgender woman Hana and teenage runaway Miyuki have banded together as a makeshift family since finding themselves homeless in Tokyo.
+Without a fantastical anime elf, epic robot battle or school uniform-clad romance in sight, “Tokyo Godfathers” is grounded in a gritty realism as it dives into the underbelly of Tokyo society.
+Gin, a middle-aged gambling addict and alcoholic, transgender woman Hana and teenage runaway Miyuki have banded together as a makeshift family since finding themselves homeless in the capital.
 When the oddball trio finds an abandoned baby on a snowy Christmas Eve, an adventure unfolds as they try to trace the parents.
 A truly poignant story about the journey to recovery, the immorality of prejudice and the pain of regret, this movie points to cracks in Japan’s increasingly fragmented and isolating modern society.

 Broadsheet reporter Anna Matsuda settles for nothing but the truth.
-Based on the true Moritomo Gakuen scandal, in which the Abe government suspiciously carried out a massively discounted sale of state-owned land to a private educational institution, Matsuda seeks to bring nationwide attention to the corruption of the Japanese politics.
+Based on the true Moritomo Gakuen scandal, in which the Abe government suspiciously carried out a massively discounted sale of state-owned land to a private educational institution, Matsuda seeks to bring nationwide attention to the corruption of Japanese politics.
 The focus, however, is not on the political big fish, but on the ordinary guys in the office blocks, and how far they are required to sacrifice their morals, health and lives in order to serve the powers above them.
 A quick-moving political thriller, you’re left questioning the limits of power — be it the media, the little guy or bureaucratic rule.

 ヤクザと家族 Yakuza and the Family

 The media has built an image of yakuza culture as a brotherhood of loyalty and luxury — living an adrenaline-rushed highlife steeped in a strict code of tradition, but the reality is that the modern-day yakuza’s power is weakening, their numbers are diminishing and society is turning its fear into ostracism.
-“Yakuza and the Family” follows the life of yakuza defector Kenji Yamamoto who, forever stigmatized by society for his past association with a criminal gang, struggles to live amongst his local community and erase the reputation of his former self.
+“Yakuza and the Family” follows the life of yakuza defector Kenji Yamamoto, who, forever stigmatized by society for his past association with a criminal gang, struggles to live amongst his local community and erase the reputation of his former self.
 A sad exposure into Japanese gang culture, “Yakuza and the Family” blends action with reality and delivers a hard look at the truth behind “manners maketh man.”

 Words Bubble Up Like Soda Pop